malarRetech/plotbotPro-privacy/privacy-policy.md

 ### Device Information
 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.

+### Bluetooth Permissions
+For enhanced functionality, our Service may require access to your device's Bluetooth.
+This access is used to connect with nearby devices for features such as location-based services, data sharing, or device synchronization.
+The app will request your explicit permission to access Bluetooth.
+We collect minimal data necessary for these features and do not store or transmit any personal information through Bluetooth without your consent.
+This data is treated with the same high level of security and privacy as all other personal information in accordance with this policy.

 ### Service Providers
 We may employ third-party companies and individuals due to the following reasons: